stefs304/mhclovac/README.md

 MHCLovac uses a collection of out-of-the-box regression algorithms from `scikit-learn` python library with mostly default parameters.
 The prediction model returns binding scores in form of log transformed binding affinity (1 – log50k(affinity)).
 Input features for prediction models are discrete physicochemical profiles of peptides.
-Since the Aaidex database contains more than 500 entries, to reduce the number of physicochemical properties needed to model, the following selection method is implemented.
-For each physicochemical property index, the binding model was trained and evaluated using r2 score for each MHC allele, and the average score across all alleles was calculated.
+Since the Aaidex database contains more than 500 entries, to reduce the number of physicochemical properties needed to model, the following selection method is implemented: for each physicochemical property index, the binding model was trained and evaluated using r2 score for each MHC allele, and the average score across all alleles was calculated.
 The indexes were sorted based on the average score in descending order.
 Starting from the highest scoring index (selected by default), each next index was compared to the previously selected ones for correlation coefficient.
 Only if correlation coefficients with all indexes from selection were in range [-0.3, 0.3] the new index was added to the selection.